ntorquet/lmt_toolkit_analysis/README.md

 | **Break group 3**	         |                                                                                                                                                              | The focal animal is leaving a group of three animals to leave a group of two animals in contact; the focal animal has the highest speed among the three animals in contact (number of events).
 This event has to be validated!|
 | **Break group 4**	         |                                                                                                                                                              | The focal animal is leaving a group of four animals, that remain as a group of three animals in contact; the focal animal has the highest speed among the four animals in contact (number of events).
 This event has to be validated!|

 This table will be completed with each new behavior extraction possibility.
+This information is provided into LMT-toolkit (Documentation tab).

 ## How to extract results
 LMT-toolkit provides a step-by-step process: